 In the Mad Men era, marketing was considered a cost center where “creative types” made glorious advertising campaigns but had very little ability to measure their impact on sales.

 Now, thanks to the Internet, marketing automation, and other technology, we can measure nearly everything in marketing, tracing our impact all the way down to influence on revenue and ROI.
 This ability to measure marketing’s performance and receive instant feedback on what works has revolutionized marketing.

 Analytics are the key to performance optimization.

-Most marketers and sales enablement professionals (I’d argue greater than 90% of those people that produce content for sales) have no real ability to measure whether sales reps are using their content, how often it is being used, how effectively the content engages the customer, which customers, and whether the content has any impact on sales.
+Most marketers and sales enablement professionals (more than 90% of those people that produce content for sales, I’d argue) have no real ability to measure whether sales reps are using their content, how often it is being used, how effectively the content engages the customer, which customers, and whether the content has any impact on sales.

-We hope this starts a mini-Sales Enablement revolution of its own, establishing content performance analysis as a standard practice in Sales Enablement.
+We hope that this starts a mini sales enablement revolution of its own, establishing content performance analysis as a standard practice in sales enablement.
 Download the Definitive Guide to Sales Content Performance here.